 Epidemiology of Necrotizing enterocolitis:

-This is the primary focus of my research, with a goal to understand the epidemiology of necrotizing enterocolitis.
+The primary focus of my research is to understand the epidemiology of necrotizing enterocolitis.
 Current studies are investigating US trends in incidence and the role of red cell and platelet transfusions, anemia, probiotics and cytomegalovirus.

-I study the comparative effectiveness and epidemiological research into approaches to blood transfusion in term and preterm infants.
-Working with Dr. Cassandra Josephson, I am focused on understanding the role of red cell and platelet transfusion in necrotizing entercolitis and the treatment of coagulopathy in infants with hypoxic-ischemic encephalopathy.
+Working with Dr. Cassandra Josephson, I am studying the role of red cell and platelet transfusion in necrotizing entercolitis and coagulopathy in infants with hypoxic-ischemic encephalopathy.

 Caffeine therapy in preterm infants:

 My studies have focused on how to optimze caffeine therapy in preterm infants.
-I have been focused on identifying the ideal timing of initiation of caffeine to yield the best possible clinical outcomes for preterm infants.
+My goal is to identify the ideal age at initiation of caffeine to yield the best possible clinical outcomes for preterm infants.

 Survival of extremely preterm infants:

-Studies, in collaboration with investigators in the NICHD Neonatal Research Network, are focused on understanding the incidence and determinants of survival of extremely preterm and periviable infants.
+In collaboration with investigators in the NICHD Neonatal Research Network, I am interested in understanding the incidence and determinants of survival of extremely preterm infants.

 Specific studies related to these projects can be found here.